MugTree/uk-trees-hugo-demo/README.md

 - Pico CSS speed up development
 - Basic use of templates and partials
 - Content created by AI (CGPT) and added to content folder (content.md and qanda.json)
+- Images initially resized using ImageMagik - see workings dir

 ## Basic use of modules